American Bulldog

 American Bulldog Appearance

-This pup has a wide muzzle with a slight taper toward a black or liver-colored nose.
+This pup has a wide muzzle with a slight taper and a black or liver-colored nose.

-The American Bulldog comes in a white coat, sometimes with black, brown, red, tan or brindle (often called "subtle tiger stripes") marking.
+The American Bulldog has a white coat, sometimes with black, brown, red, tan, or brindle (often called “tiger stripes”) markings.

-The American Bulldog tail stands erect, with a thicker base and a tip that thins at the top.
+The American Bulldog tail is alert, with a thicker base and a tip that thins at the top.

 American Bulldog Temperament